 Hello friends, our readers are always sending emails requesting us to list out the most common Business Analyst Interview Questions asked in Interviews.
 Also some job aspirants ask specifically domain based business analyst interview questions such as Finance, Healthcare domain, Mortgage, Insurance, Auto, Retail, Utility etc…

-1. How do you define a Business Analyst?
+1. Can you define a Business Analyst? (definition)

 In simple terms a Business Analyst is a facilitator between top level management and Developers / Testers.
 Which means a BA will gather requirements from client or stake holder and understand those requirements, documents those requirements in detail steps and prepares Functional requirement specification (FRS) documents.
 Then those documents will be given to Developer team to start writing coding and Testing team to test the coded application.